home-assistant/addons/zwave/DOCS.md

 change if other devices are added to the system.

-1. Replace `null` in the `device` option in the add-on configuration and specify the device name in quotes: e.g. something like `"/dev/serial/by-id/usb-0658_0200-if00"`, `"/dev/ttyUSB0"`, `"/dev/ttyAMA0"`, or `"/dev/ttyACM0"`.
+1. Replace `null` in the `device` option in the add-on configuration and specify the device name in quotes: e.g., something like `"/dev/serial/by-id/usb-0658_0200-if00"`, `"/dev/ttyUSB0"`, `"/dev/ttyAMA0"`, or `"/dev/ttyACM0"`.
 2. Set your 16-byte network key in the form `0x01, 0x02...` used in order to